 Recovering after all the fun

 Whether you drank alcohol, took other drugs, or you had too much fun dancing or socialising, you might need some recovery time.
-The fastest way to recover is to look after yourself.
-Do some fun stuff including relaxing activities, catching up with your family and friends, eating well, getting some sleep and don’t forget to be kind to yourself.
+The fastest way to recover is to look after yourself and get back into life.
+Do some fun stuff like catching up with your family and friends, getting active, eating well, getting some sleep, doing stuff you enjoy, and don’t forget to be kind to yourself.

 Other useful resources